Solicitors specialising in Negligence Claims against the NHS

 NHS Negligence is a specific type of medical negligence.
 It arises whenever a patient receives an unacceptable level of care while receiving NHS treatment.

 Most treatments come with some degree of risk.
-When your care provider fails to take every reasonable step to avoid these risks and you are harmed, it may be considered NHS negligence.
+When your care provider fails to take every reasonable step to avoid these risks and you are harmed, it may be considered negligence.
 The treatment does not have to be supplied by a doctor or surgeon.
-Acts or omissions by nurses, physiotherapists, radiologists, dieticians, pharmacists, lab technicians and even porters can also give rise to NHS negligence claims if they did not conform to the required standard.
+Acts or omissions by nurses, physiotherapists, radiologists, dieticians, pharmacists, lab technicians and even hospital porters can also give rise to negligence claims if they did not conform to the required standard.

 You must meet the following criteria for your claim to be considered:

-An example of this second point relates to an example claim of delayed diagnosis.
-A compensation claim was made against a GP who failed to refer a patient for tests even though he was showing obvious symptoms of early prostate cancer.
+An example of this second point relates to a claim of delayed diagnosis.
+A compensation claim was made against an NHS GP who failed to refer a patient for tests even though he was showing obvious symptoms of early prostate cancer.
 The doctor accepted their mistake but argued that the patient’s cancer would have progressed regardless of their negligence.
 The patient’s lawyers obtained independent medical evidence to support his belief that his cancer treatment would not have been as invasive and debilitating had his cancer been diagnosed sooner.
 His claim was upheld, and he was awarded a five-figure settlement in recognition of the pain his more aggressive treatment caused, and financial loss due to him requiring additional time away from work.

 A claim may be brought against the NHS institution if: